Regd.No.: 126198/071/072

 • Tengboche Monastery

-• Kalapatthar, Everest Base Camp and mountain views: Pumori, Lhotse, Nuptse, Cho Oyu, Thamserku, Makalu and Mt.
+• Kalapatthar, Everest Base Camp, and mountain views: Pumori, Lhotse, Nuptse, Cho Oyu, Thamserku, Makalu, and Mt.
 Everest

 Everest Luxury Trek Overviews

 Everest Luxury Trek is a renowned adventure into the lap of the top of the world, Mt.
-Everest encompassing the highlights of Sherpa kingdom, Khumbu.
+Everest encompassing the highlights of the Sherpa kingdom, Khumbu.
 This trek is one of the most celebrated treks in the world.
 It connects Kathmandu to Everest Base Camp, the highest base camp in the world.
-The trekkers will mesmerize to witness breathtaking mountain panorama including Pumori, Lhotse, Nuptse, Cho Oyu, Thamserku, Makalu and Mt.
-Everest.Everest Luxury trek also takes us to Sagarmatha National Park, a UNESCO World Heritage site and the park located at the highest elevation of the world and offers us an opportunity to experience Himalayan flora and faunas.
-Besides, this trek bridges a significant gap between Kathmandu and Lukla, Namche, Tengboche, Kalapatthar and Everest Base Camp.Everest Luxury Trek begins from Lukla after we have a short and scenic flight from Kathmandu.
-After we are equipped with our team along with porter and guide, we begin our trekking to Phakding.
-Slowly, we get into Sagarmatha National Park and get to know some unique and endangered species of flora and faunas.
+The trekkers will be mesmerized to witness the breathtaking mountain panorama including Pumori, Lhotse, Nuptse, Cho Oyu, Thamserku, Makalu, and Mt.
+Everest.
+Everest Luxury trekking also takes us to Sagarmatha National Park, a UNESCO World Heritage site and park located at the highest elevation of the world and offers us an opportunity to experience Himalayan flora and fauna.
+Besides, this trek bridges a significant gap between Kathmandu and Lukla, Namche, Tengboche, Kalapatthar, and Everest Base Camp.
+EBC Luxury Trekking begins from Lukla after we have a short and scenic flight from Kathmandu.
+After we are equipped with our team along with a porter and guide, we begin our trekking to Phakding.
+Slowly, we get into Sagarmatha National Park and get to know some unique and endangered species of flora and fauna.

 We arrive at Namche Bazar which is considered to be the capital and a popular tourist hub of the Everest region.
-Hotel Everest View, Sherpa Cultural Museum, restaurants, shops, and the Tibetan market are some of the highlights of Namche Bazar.Passing Tengboche and Lobuche, we arrive at Gorekhshep.
+Hotel Everest View, the Sherpa Cultural Museum, restaurants, shops, and the Tibetan market are some of the highlights of Namche Bazar.
+Passing Tengboche and Lobuche, we arrive at Gorekhshep.
 During this period of trekking, we know the core Sherpa people and their culture.
 They are known as climbers.
 Then, our climb to Kalapatthar early in the morning offers the most astonishing mountain views of the entire Everest region including Mt.
 Everest.
 Further, we trek to Everest Base Camp and accomplish our adventure.

 On Backtracking, we follow the same trail down to Lobuche, Tengboche, Namche, and Lukla and take a short flight to Kathmandu to end the trek.